therealtimex/aci/INTEGRATION_GUIDE.md

 ## Overview

-In the ACI framework, integrations are composed of two main components: **Apps** and **Functions**.
+On the ACI platform, integrations are composed of two definition components: **Apps** and **Functions**.
 Apps define external services (metadata, authentication), while Functions define their specific operations (endpoints, parameters, protocols).
-This guide provides a complete walkthrough for creating new integrations.
+This is a guide for contributors who wish to help contribute new integrations to the platform.

 ## 1. App Configuration (`app.json`)